 '''

-./compile all_wrfvar >&! compile.out
+./compile all wrfvar >&! compile.out

 '''

-Successful compilation of 'all_wrfvar' will produce 42 executables in the var/build directory which are linked in the var/da directory, as well as obsproc.exe in the var/obsproc/src directory.
-You can list these executables by issuing the command (from the WRFDA directory)
+Successful compilation will produce 43 executables: 42 of which are in the var/build directory and linked in the var/da directory, with the 43rd, obsproc.exe, in the var/obsproc/src directory.
+You can list these executables by issuing the command: